unparalleled-js/docs-1/connectors/mssql/select.md

 ## Select rows using custom SQL
 This action lets you select rows based on a custom SQL query.
 Rows that are returned from the query will be returned as the output of this action.

-## Supported versions
+### Supported versions
 This action is only supported for SQL Server 2012 or newer.
 It uses a default stored procedure `sp_describe_first_result_set` that is only available from SQL Server 2012 onwards.

 ![Select rows using custom SQL action](/assets/images/mssql/custom-sql-action.png) *Select rows using custom SQL action*

 ### SQL
 Provide the SQL to be executed to select rows.
 The SQL here will be used to generate the output datatree.
 To do this, the SQL will be executed once when you provide it.
 You can map datapills here to execute dynamically changing SQL statements.
-Remember to wrap datapills in quotes (`''`).
+Remember to wrap datapills in quotes (`''`). **Do not add a `;` at the end of your SQL query as this will cause the step to fail**

 Avoid using limit clauses like `TOP` in your SQL.
 This is because the limit to the number of rows returned in the query is based on the value defined in the [**Limit** input field](#limit-1).
 Adding your own limit clause will cause the action to fail.